andrea-rinaldi-microarea/generator-tblegacy/README.md

 **Table type**: it allows to choose among *master* and *master/detail*.
 In the latter, actually a pair of tables are generated, one intended to be a header, the other to contain lines; it has  the same name, with a `Detail` suffix attached

+**Scaffold default fields**: if the answer is `yes`, some fields will be generated inside the table, with predefined names, types and lenghts.
+To have a better control over the table fields, answer `no`, and then immediately add them with the [field](#Fields) generator.

 *Note on the table name*: if the pysical name respects the standard prefixed format `[AA]_[name]`, `[name]` is extracted as a *base* name to generate to class name.
 I.e.: if the phisical table name is `SB_Contracts`, the `SQLRecord` class will be named `TContracts`, the source files will be named `TContracts.h` and `TContracts.cpp`, and so on.

 ### Scaffolded contents